 1. Cloud Analytics Will Get Even More Traction

-Cloud services are gaining popularity in organizations all over the world.
+Cloud services are gaining popularity in organizations worldwide.
 Cloud analytics is the key to quickly and accurately delivering the desired results to users.
 In fact, cloud technologies are becoming the new normal, as seen in 2021.

 So why is cloud analytics considered to be the future of cloud computing?